StinaKnudsen/DISYS/README.md

 The instructions assume you start at the root.

 1. Step is to get the server up and running
+- open a terminal
 - cd server
 - go run server.go

 2. Step is to set up at client/participant
+- open a new terminal
 - cd client
 - go run client.go